Familiarize yourself with the elements of your roof and the language of roofing.

 retard algae growth.
 Algae can be treated after the fact by washing down

 Specify that the contractor is responsible for a complete cleanup.
-Remember
+Nails

-that nails and cuttings of flashings will be hard for you to clean up and
+and cuttings of flashings are hard to clean up and can be hazardous.
+Many

-can be a hazard.
-Many contractors use magnetic devices to pick up metal.
+contractors use magnetic devices to collect metal.
+Also request a daily

 Write in a requirement that the contractor will haul away all debris; otherwise,

-you may be stuck with messy piles and no legal right to make the contractor
+you may be stuck with messy piles you have no legal right to force the

-remove them.
-It costs a contractor about $100 to haul away shingles removed
+contractor to remove.
+It costs contractors about $100 to haul away shingles

 Indicate whether metal drip edges are to be installed at the eaves and

 Be similarly specific on other types of roofs.
-For example, say what grade
+For example, specify the

-of shakes or shingles is to be used on a wood roof, the exact make and
+grade of shakes or shingles to be used on a wood roof, make and composition

-composition of concrete or synthetic shingles or tiles, how many layers
+of concrete or synthetic shingles or tiles, number of layers and type of

 Determine if your roof work requires a permit and inspection; if so, specify

-must be inspected and approved before final payment.
+must be inspected and approved before your final payment.

 Check with your local building inspection office to determine whether a